PolyhedralDev/TerraWiki/pages/guides/installation/Quick-Start-Guide-for-Fabric.md

 #### Procedure

 1. Create a new world just like normal, change the settings to your liking.
-But don't click "Create New World" yet
+But don't click `Create New World` yet
-2. "Go to More World Options"
+2. Go to `More World Options`
-3. Press the "World Type" button untill you see "World Type Terra:<CONFIG_ID>", to use the default pack select "Terra:DEFAULT"
+3. Press the `World Type` button untill you see `World Type Terra:<CONFIG_ID>`, to use the default pack select `Terra:DEFAULT`
-4. Press "Create New World" and check if your new world is using Terra world generation.
+4. Press `Create New World` and check if your new world is using Terra world generation.

 If you followed the steps correctly without any errors, then you have successfully set up a server with Terra!